 Sunbridge’s Waldorf Elementary Teacher Education program welcomes applicants who have completed a minimum of 60 credits at an accredited college or university (or the equivalent for international study) or are enrolled in a bachelor’s program and on track to complete those 60 credits before their Sunbridge graduation.
-Foundation Studies coursework is embedded in our program curriculum and is not a separate prerequisite; however, we do expect you to have some familiarity with Waldorf Education.
+Foundation Studies coursework is embedded in our program curriculum and is not a separate prerequisite; however, you are expected to have some familiarity with Waldorf Education.